 2. Target CPA

 Another bonus?
-You can implement this strategy for one specific campaign, multiple, or a portfolio of campaign groups, depending on your budget and marketing needs.
+You can implement this strategy for one specific campaign, multiple campaigns, or a portfolio of campaign groups, depending on your budget and marketing needs.

 3. Target Return on Ad Spend (ROAS)